Next Generation Institute (NGI)®

 - Provide objective leadership and feedback to all members of the succession team and family as appropriate

-- Lead the process with a business first mentality, while respecting the needs and wants of all interested parties in the process
+- Lead the process with a "business first" mentality, while respecting the needs and wants of all interested parties in the process

-About your transition guides
+Meet your transition guides

-After graduating from Notre Dame and serving as a Naval Officer, Rick began his career at his family’s business, Kirk & Blum, as a Sales Engineer in 1972.
+After graduating from Notre Dame and serving as a Naval Officer, Rick began his career at his family’s business, Kirk & Blum, as a sales engineer in 1972.
 Kirk & Blum produced industrial sheet metal products, air pollution control systems on a design/build basis and installed them.
-Rick became President of Kirk & Blum, succeeding his retiring father, in 1982.
-By the mid 90’s it had become the largest company of its kind in the U.S. In 1999, K & B was owned by Rick, his two brothers who were active in the business, and three sisters who were not.
-Working with their Advisory Board the family decided that the best solution to their succession issues was to sell the company.
+Rick became president of Kirk & Blum, succeeding his retiring father, in 1982.
+By the mid-90’s it had become the largest company of its kind in the U.S. In 1999, K & B was owned by Rick, his two brothers who were active in the business, and three sisters who were not.
+Working with their advisory board, the family decided that the best solution to their succession issues was to sell the company.
 The company was sold to Ceco Environmental, a publicly traded company, in December of 1999.
-Rick became the President and Chief Operating Officer of Ceco and his two brothers continued at K & B.
+Rick became the president and Chief Operating Officer of Ceco and his two brothers continued at K & B.

 Areas of expertise

 Business strategy: Rick was CEO of Kirk & Blum starting in 1982, and COO of Ceco Environmental from (CECE) from 1999 to 2011.

 Family transitioning program: Rick has been both a G2 and a G1 and has personally gone through two transitions.
 He has guided a number of families through generational and leadership transitions.
 He also serves a number of family owned companies as an advisory board member.